As the coronavirus epidemic continues, isolated Australians are finding solace in their communities and groups whether it be online or in person.

-“I had major surgery coming up, and my immune system is incredibly low.
-I knew I had to follow medical advice about coronavirus, but I couldn’t buy the products that I needed,” he says.
+“I had a major surgery coming up and my immune system is incredibly low, I knew I had to follow any medical advice about coronavirus that I could, but I also couldn’t buy the products that I needed to,” he said.

-“All I needed was one bottle just to feel safe, but in the end I was turning down offers,” he says.
+“All I needed was one bottle just to feel safe but in the end, I was turning down offers!” he said.

-“The response was overwhelming, and it is [at] times like this that you become grateful of the community around you.”
+“The response was overwhelming and it is times like this that you become grateful of the community around you.”

-Dr Calyx says acts of kindness can benefit not only the recipient (and the giver), but also others who hear about or witness them.
+Dr Cobi Calyx says acts of kindness can not only benefit the person subject to the act, but also others who may hear about it or see it.

-“We know that seeing other people smile, and seeing acts of kindness, can help us feel better ourselves.”
+“We know that seeing other people smile and seeing acts of kindness can help us feel better ourselves,” she said.

-Also, she adds, “the more people are behaving kindly towards each other, the more likely it is that other people might start doing that themselves.”
+“The more people are behaving kindly towards each other, the more likely other people might start doing that themselves.”